Selena Gomez Explains ‘Weird Sh*t’ She Does That Inspired ‘Fetish’ Music Video

 A post shared by Selena Gomez (@selenagomez) on

-Selena said she would never have “done something similar to the kitchen scene in real life” but that she definitely did “weird sh*t all the time” when she was home alone.
+Selena said she would never have “done something similar to the kitchen scene in real life,” but that she definitely did “weird sh*t all the time” when she was home alone.

 Gomez and Collins grew extremely close after working together on “Fetish,” which they described as their “baby.”
 After seeing her images on Instagram, Selena fell in love with Petra’s style and wanted her to do the visuals for all of her music.